-Here we come Jordan, after first article from the series about Kazakhstan, I want to introduce you to ‘Things You didn’t Know about Jordan’.
+Here we come Jordan, after the first article from the series about Kazakhstan, I want to introduce you to 10 facts about Jordan you didn’t know.

-And actually interaction with locals and observation of their daily life allowed me to learn all those facts, so here we come.
+And actually interaction with locals and observation of their daily life allowed me to learn all those Jordan fun facts, so here we come.

 Interesting, amusing and quirky facts about Jordan.

 ‘Ahlan wa sahlan!
 Welcome!’ – This is the greeting that will chant in your ear over and over again in this lovely country.
 At least hundred times each day.
 Everywhere from green hills of the North to the deserted South.

 Jordan is one of the most welcoming places I have so far visited in the world.
 Jordanian people take a great pride in their hospitality.
 Tea and coffee are served in every possible situation to travellers and strangers.
 It is very common to be invited for meals and drinks by people you have just met on the street a minute before.

 I have read that generally hospitality is a big part of the culture in the Middle East and Central Asia and every trip in this region exceed my expectations!
 Heard a lot of good things about Oman and Iran as well.
 Let’s see in the future :)Jordan is a 'Welcome' country of such hospitability that you will be overwhelmed. #jordanrocksClick To Tweet